schibsted/ai-academy/lessons/w8+9 - collaborative filtering.md

-# Week 8 - Collaborative Filtering
+# Week 8 + 9 - Collaborative Filtering
+In week 8 and 9 we will introduce two new concepts:
+First we will learn a new high-level library that can be used instead of fast.ai: `Pytorch-Lightning`.
+Secondly, we will learn about recommender systems and the widely popular matrix factorization model.
+In particular, we will use pytorch-lightning to train a news recommender system.

+We have divided the tasks into part 1 and part 2.

+## Week 8

-## Before the lab session
+### Before the lab session

 NB: This week has 2hrs 15min of lectures.

 Watch video lesson 7

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/p4ZZq0736Po/0.jpg)](https://www.youtube.com/watch?v=p4ZZq0736Po)